Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-State-level benchmarks are only determined for NHQDR measures that have State-level data for at least 30 States.
-The benchmark for a measure is calculated as an average of the top 10% of reporting States.
-For example, if data from 50 States are available for a measure, then the benchmark is the average of the measure estimate across the best five States.
-States without 2013 or later data were excluded from the benchmark calculation for the 2016 report.
-Since the 2017 report, 2015 data were selected first if available; otherwise, 2016 or 2014 data were selected.
+State-level benchmarks are only determined for NHQDR measures that have state-level data for at least 30 states.
+The benchmark for a measure is calculated as an average of the top 10% of reporting states.
+For example, if data from 50 states are available for a measure, then the benchmark is the average of the measure estimate across the top 10 percent (i.e., 5 states, unless there are ties).
+Since the 2017 report, 2015 data were selected first for the benchmark calculations, if available; otherwise, 2016 or 2014 data were selected.

-Measure estimates for the national overall, national topics, State overall, and State topics are compared with the State-derived benchmark for that measure.
-Based on this comparison, national and State-level measure estimates are assigned to one of three categories: achieved the benchmark or better, close to the benchmark, or far away from the benchmark.
+Measure estimates for the national overall, national topics, state overall, and State topics are compared with the state-derived benchmark for that measure.
+Based on this comparison, national and state-level measure estimates are assigned to one of three categories: achieved the benchmark or better, close to the benchmark, or far from the benchmark.
 These categories are defined below.

 1. Achieved the benchmark or better.
 The value for a measure is at least 90% of the benchmark value.
 This includes the case in which the measure’s value is equal to or better than the benchmark.